The second cohomology groups of nilpotent orbits in classical Lie algebras: Second cohomology groups of nilpotent orbits

 \section{Second cohomology groups of nilpotent orbits}

 In this section we will compute the second de Rham cohomology groups of the nilpotent orbits in real classical simple Lie algebras.
 The case of complex simple Lie algebras was dealt in \cite{BC}, so this case will not be considered here.
-At the outset we mention that the justification for some of the detailed computations done in this section is explained in Remark \ref{justification}.